-UUIDs are not monotonically increasing.
-Even time-based UUIDs are not.
-If using UUIDs as primary keys, the inserts will be random, and the data will be scattered on disk (for InnoDB).
+UUID versions 1, 2, 3, 4, and 5 are not monotonically increasing.
+If using these versions as primary keys, the inserts will be random, and the data will be scattered on disk (for InnoDB).
 Over time, as the database size grows, lookups will become slower and slower.

-Note: See Percona's "Storing UUID Values in MySQL" post, for more details on the performance of UUIDs as primary keys.
+Tip: See Percona's "Storing UUID Values in MySQL" post, for more details on the performance of UUIDs as primary keys.